triton-inference-server/model_analyzer/docs/quick_start.md

 Model Analyzer `profile` subcommand inside the container with:

 ```
-$ model-analyzer profile -m . --profile-models add_sub
+$ model-analyzer profile --model-repository /quick_start_repository --profile-models add_sub
 ```

 If you already ran this earlier in the container, you can use the `--override-output-model-repository` option to overwrite the earlier results.

-This will perform a search across various config parameters on the `add_sub` model.
-This will take around 60 minutes to finish.
+This will perform a search across limited configurable model parameters on the `add_sub` model.
+This can take up to 60 minutes to finish.
 If you want a shorter run (1-2 minutes) for example purposes, you can run with the below additional options.
-Note that these options are not intended to find the best configuration:
+Note that these options are not intended to find the best
+configuration:

 ```
 --run-config-search-max-concurrency 2 \
 --run-config-search-max-instance-count 2 \
 --run-config-search-preferred-batch-size-disable true
 ```

+`--run-config-search-max-concurrency` sets the max concurrency value that run config search should not go beyond. `--run-config-search-max-instance-count` sets the max instance count value that run config search should not go beyond. `--run-config-search-preferred-batch-size-disable` disables the preferred batch size search.
+With these options, model analyzer will test four configs.
+This significantly reduces the search space, and therefore, model analyzer's runtime.

 Here is some sample output: